Texas Debt Relief Programs

 Step 2: Texas residents can get a free credit report and score

 You can get a free credit report.
 One of our IAPDA certified counselors will review your credit report with you.
-We need to see what creditors you owe, the balances on each account, and payment history.
+We need to see what creditors you owe, the balances on each account, and your payment history.
 On our end, we will plugin your creditors’ names and all of the information into a password encrypted software that will give us all of your debt relief options in a matter of seconds.